Language-Research-Technology/ldac-profile/profile/profile.md

 - MUST have at least one `description` value which is a string with one or more characters

-- MUST have a `license` property which has a value which references a DataReuseLicense entity@id which is a URL and which
+- MUST have a `license` property with reference to an entity of type [File, DataReuseLicense] with an `@id` property that starts with `LICENSE.` and a `URL` property that is a valid URL

 - MUST have a `publisher` property (per RO-Crate) which MUST be have an ID which is a URL